Zambrów massacre: The massacre

 By 13 September 1939, the makeshift prisoner-of-war camp in Zambrów, at the garrison buildings of the Polish 71st Infantry Regiment, held 4,000 to 5,000 Polish prisoners of war.
 Kept next to the camp were some horses.
 The German guard detail had been reinforced with a number of cars mounted with machine guns.
 On the night of 13–14 September 1939 the German sentries issued an extra warning, stating that any prisoners who moved during the night would be shot.

 Later that night, some panicked horses made their way into the camp; and when Polish soldiers tried to move out of their way to avoid being trampled, German sentries opened fire.
 The camp was sprayed with machine-gun and small-arms fire for about 10 minutes, until some German soldiers were struck by friendly fire.
 The Polish soldiers were still not allowed to move; even requests of help for the wounded were denied.

 At daybreak, the count showed some 200 Polish fatalities and 100 wounded (another estimate gave the number of fatalities as 250).
 Many witnesses among the prisoners of war believed the incident had been created on purpose by the German sentries, the horses panicking on being blinded by the sentries' searchlights.

-The Zambrów massacre was one of the worst German war crimes of this type during the September 1939 invasion of Poland.
+The Zambrów massacre was allegedly one of the worst German war crimes of this type during the September 1939 invasion of Poland.